Myosotis sylvatica Hoffm.

 Bloom Time: Spring to early summer

-Myosotis sylvatica is a short-lived herbaceous perennial or biennial growing up to 20 inches (50 cm) tall and up to 6 inches (15 cm) wide, with hairy leaves and a profusion of disc-shaped, intensely blue (occasionally white) flowers with yellow eyes are borne in clusters from spring to early summer.
+Myosotis sylvatica is a short-lived herbaceous perennial or biennial with hairy leaves and a profusion of disc-shaped, intensely blue (occasionally white) flowers with yellow eyes.
+It grows up to 20 inches (50 cm) tall and 6 inches (15 cm) wide.
+Flowers appear in clusters from spring to early summer.

 USDA Hardiness Zone 3a to 8b: from −40 °F (−40 °C) to 20 °F (−6.7 °C).